GmbH in Germany: requirements, process, benefits & costs 2025

 The notary registers your GmbH.
 Once approved, the company is officially established and gains its own legal status.

-Register your business and with the tax office
+Register your business at the trade and tax offices

 Register your business with the local trade office and provide the necessary information to the tax office.
-You’ll receive a tax number and, if needed, a VAT ID.
+You will receive a tax number and, if needed, a VAT ID.

 Start trading